ap0llo/utilities-squirrel-build/README.md

 Usage
 ------

 *The following guide assumes you know how to package an application using Squirrel.
-Refer to the [Squirrel documentation](https://github.com/Squirrel/Squirrel.Windows/blob/master/docs/getting-started/0-overview.md) for details*
+Please refer to the [Squirrel documentation](https://github.com/Squirrel/Squirrel.Windows/blob/master/docs/getting-started/0-overview.md) for details.*

 ### Installing Packages
 - Include package in your project-file
+    ```
     Install-Package Grynwald.Utilities.Squirrel.Build
+    ```
 In order to create an installer, the Squirrel and Nuget executables are required.
 Both of them are distributed as NuGet packages (`Squirrel.Windows` and `NuGet.CommandLine`)

-- For Visual Studio 2017, including the required packages as package reference is sufficient
+- For Visual Studio 2017/MSBuild 15, including the required packages as package reference is sufficient
     ```xml
     <PackageReference Include="Squirrel.Windows" Version="1.7.7" />
     <PackageReference Include="NuGet.CommandLine" Version="4.1.0" />